Punitive Damages in Texas – Where Do We Stand?

 Notably, for Supreme Court watchers, the Supreme Court already has before it an issue regarding an award of punitive damages under the workers’ compensation scheme.
 See Hall v.
 Diamond Shamrock Refining Co., 82 S.W.3d 5 (Tex.
 App. — San Antonio 2001, pet. pending).

-In Hall, the Court reviews the decision of whether a cap of $200,000 applies to punitive damage awards in wrongful death cases in which the employer is a subscriber to workers’ compensation insurance.
-The alternative cap — of two times economic damage plus $750,000 — does not fit with the usual proof presented and verdicts adduced in such wrongful death cases because the plaintiff is not entitled to actual economic or non-economic damages, being restricted by statute to punitive damages.
+In Hall, the Court reviews the decision of whether a Texas punitive damages cap of $200,000 applies to punitive damage awards in wrongful death cases in which the employer is a subscriber to workers’ compensation insurance.
+The alternative Texas punitive damages cap — of two times economic damage plus $750,000 — does not fit with the usual proof presented and verdicts adduced in such wrongful death cases because the plaintiff is not entitled to actual economic or non-economic damages, being restricted by statute to punitive damages.

-The Texas Supreme Court takes up the question of coverage for punitive damage awards, at least in a wrongful death/workers’ compensation context, with this backdrop.
+The Texas Supreme Court takes up the question of coverage for punitive damage awards, at least in the context of compensatory damages in Texas for the wrongful death of works, with this backdrop.